Joan Miró’s Broder Collection: How One Artist Revolutionized Lithography

 Then, in 2004, Park West was fortunate to acquire the remaining examples of the Broder Collection through a private treaty sale.
 The hand-signed, numbered (or annotated) color lithographs, which has been archived since their original publication, were in pristine condition with direct provenance from the publisher’s collection.

-To collect lithographs from the Broder Collection or other works of art from Joan Miró, contact the Park West Gallery consultants at (800) 521-9654 ext.
-4 during business hours or at email@example.com.
+To collect lithographs from the Broder Collection or other works of art from Joan Miró, attend one of our exciting online auctions contact the Park West Gallery consultants at (800) 521-9654 ext.
+4 during business hours or at firstname.lastname@example.org.

 ♦ ♦ ♦ ♦ ♦